 PFM is also used frequently to study ferroelectric domains.
 The applied bias voltage can switch regions of ferroelectric domains so that ferroelectric domain structure and formation can be explored with nanoscale resolution.
 In this way, topography and corresponding ferroelectric domains be imaged with nano or micro resolution.

-PFM operates in amplitude modulation mode, a type of dynamic force mode where a conducting AFM probe is driven at its resonance frequency (this mode is also referred to as tapping mode).
-A conducting probe is needed as a way of applying the bias voltage to the sample.
+PFM operates in static mode, where a conducting AFM probe scanned at constant force over the sample.
+A conducting probe is needed as a way of applying the bias voltage over the sample while scanning.
 Common electrically conducting coatings are platinum, gold, tungsten, and conductive diamond.
 These cantilevers are inexpensive and commercially available.

 An AC voltage is applied between the AFM tip and sample surface to generate the converse piezoelectric field in the sample.
 The sample will either contract or expand due to this applied voltage resulting in a deflection of the PFM cantilever.
 This cantilever deflection is monitored with a standard photodiode detector and demodulated with a lock-in amplifier.
 Both the PFM amplitude and phase of the oscillating cantilever are monitored.
 The PFM amplitude signal provides information on the strength of the signal and thus the material’s piezoelectric tensor.
 The PFM phase signal provides information on the direction of polarization.